Field Dislocation Mechanics, Conservation of Burgers vector, and the augmented Peierls model of dislocation dynamics: Discussion and concluding remarks

-Within a formal ansatz of small elastic, plastic, and total distortions about a given reference configuration, a model of single slip, in the limit of vanishing inter-planar lattice spacing, induced by the motion of edge dislocations is developed within Field Dislocation Mechanics theory.
+Within a formal ansatz of small elastic, plastic, and total distortions about a given reference configuration, a model of single slip induced by the motion of edge dislocations is developed within Field Dislocation Mechanics theory, in the limit of vanishing inter-planar lattice spacing.
 Both quasi-static and dynamic mechanical force balances are considered, with the aim of understanding the similarities and differences between the resulting model and the augmented Peierls model in similar settings \cite{peierls1940size,eshelby1949uniformly, weertman1967uniformly, rosakis2001supersonic, pellegrini2020dynamic}.
 The following conclusions may be drawn: \begin{enumerate} \item The dynamics of dislocations in FDM is strongly constrained by the statement of conservation (in space-time) of the Burgers vector, which forms one of its fundamental field equations.
 The Peierls model (and its various descendants) does not involve such a `hard' constraint.
-This conceptual difference directly results in the main difference between the models descended from FDM and the Peierls model: in \eqref{eq:p_evol_lim_qs} and \eqref{eq:p_evol_lim_dyn} if the material constant $d$ in $\mathsf f$ were to be replaced by $(p_x)^{-1}$ (definitely not a constant!) for $p_x \neq 0$, with ${\mathsf f} (p_x)^2 = 1$ when $p_x = 0$, one obtains the augmented Peierls model\footnote{In the full (as opposed to the scalar) system of FDM, whether in one or multiple space dimensions, the `multiplicative' presence of the dislocation density $\alpha = - \curl U^{(p)}$ cannot be obliterated by the device employed here.} proposed first by Rosakis \cite{rosakis2001supersonic} and generalized to non-steady dislocation motions and extensively analyzed and elucidated by Pellegrini \cite[and references therein]{pellegrini2010dynamic,pellegrini2020dynamic}, including making connections with the work of Mura \cite{mura1963continuous}. \item The fundamental physical implication of involving the conservation of Burgers vector as a field equation is the statement that plastic strain rate at a field point in space-time in FDM can arise \emph{only if} there exists a dislocation (as characterized by a non-zero $p_x$) at that field point, regardless of the magnitude of strain energy or stress available as driving force, whether in quasi-static or dynamic settings.
+This conceptual difference directly results in the main difference between the models descended from FDM and the Peierls model: in \eqref{eq:p_evol_lim_qs} and \eqref{eq:p_evol_lim_dyn} if the material constant $d$ in $\mathsf f$ were to be replaced by $(p_x)^{-1}$ (definitely not a constant!) for $p_x \neq 0$, with ${\mathsf f} (p_x)^2 = 1$ when $p_x = 0$, one obtains the augmented Peierls model\footnote{In the full (as opposed to the scalar) system of FDM, whether in one or multiple space dimensions, the `multiplicative' presence of the dislocation density $\alpha = - \curl U^{(p)}$ cannot be obliterated by the device employed here.} proposed first by Rosakis \cite{rosakis2001supersonic} and generalized to non-steady dislocation motions and extensively analyzed and elucidated by Pellegrini \cite[and references therein]{pellegrini2010dynamic,pellegrini2020dynamic}, including making connections with the work of Mura \cite{mura1963continuous}.
+However, as they stand, the FDM limiting equations \eqref{eq:p_evol_lim_qs} and \eqref{eq:p_evol_lim_dyn} are degenerate parabolic transport equation with strong wave-propagative features away from the cores of dislocations, whereas the augmented Peierls problem is a nonlinear reaction-diffusion type equation (and in the system, as opposed to the scalar case, even in 1 space dimension, the dissipative dynamics is very different from that corresponding to a system of reaction diffusion equations, and even from a system of hyperbolic conservation laws in a subtle respect, as explained in \cite[Sec.~5]{acharya2011equation}).
+Further physical differences are discussed in remarks 2 and 3 below. \item The fundamental physical implication of involving the conservation of Burgers vector as a field equation is the statement that plastic strain rate at a field point in space-time in FDM can arise \emph{only if} there exists a dislocation (as characterized by a non-zero $p_x$) at that field point, regardless of the magnitude of strain energy or stress available as driving force, whether in quasi-static or dynamic settings.

 As a result, in FDM, dissipation can only occur in the core - this is not so in the augmented Peierls model (whether for steady-state or non-steady dislocation motion) or its phase field generalizations.